Jefferson Montero: Swansea City

 On 24 July 2014, Montero signed for Premier League team Swansea City on a four-year contract for an undisclosed fee.
 He made his competitive debut on 16 August in the opening game of the season at Old Trafford, replacing Nathan Dyer after 67 minutes of a 2–1 win over Manchester United.

 Montero joined Spanish top-division club Getafe on 1 September 2017 on loan for the season.
 In his first match of the 2017–18 La Liga campaign 20 days later, he played for 15 minutes in a 1–1 away draw with Celta.
 Having featured little for Getafe, Montero rejoined Emelec in late February 2018 where he completed his loan.
 On 2 June, he scored in the 3–0 victory against Técnico Universitario at Estadio George Capwell, 11 years after his last goal for the club.
 In his post-match interview he said he was "very happy for today's victory and for scoring for my team after so many years, forever grateful to God".

 Montero made 13 substitute appearances for Swansea before joining 2018–19 Championship rivals West Bromwich Albion on 31 January 2019 on loan for the rest of the season.
 He played just four times and started once, away to Queens Park Rangers on 19 February, opening the scoring in a 3–2 win.

 After a delay while issues with the paperwork were resolved, Montero was confirmed to have joined Championship club Birmingham City on loan for the 2019–20 season.
 He made his debut on 20 August as a late substitute in the 2–0 win over Barnsley, and produced a "sparkling ten minute cameo" that earned him 7 out of 10 in the Birmingham Mail's player ratings.
 He started the next match, but suffered a thigh injury that kept him out for a couple of months.
 By the time the season was suspended because of the COVID-19 pandemic, he had made 18 appearances in all competitions but only 2 league starts, and Birmingham chose not to attempt to extend his loan to the end of the campaign.
 He was released by Swansea when his contract expired on 30 June.

+Later career

 On 20 November 2020, Montero returned to Mexico to join Liga MX side Querétaro.

+On 17 January 2025, Montero returned to England, joining North West Counties Premier Division club FC St Helens.